R-Alhayek/frontend-app-301/README.md

 3. Create a new application in Auth0 for the exam's webapp

-4. When you seed the data for the first time, make sure to add your instructor's emails as a user r.alquran@ltuc.com && quraanrazan282@gmail.com in order to be able to login to your webapp and do the CRUD operations
+4. When you seed the data for the first time, make sure to add your instructor email as user quraanrazan282@gmail.com in order to be able to login with your webapp and do the CRUD operations